yongkun/flume-0.9.3-cdh3u0/README.md

-##### This modified version has been heavily used inside our company (Rakuten, http://en.wikipedia.org/wiki/Rakuten), with single collector receiving more than 300GB data per day (more than 328 million events per day, peak throughput is about 26K event per second).
+##### This modified version has been heavily used inside our company ([Rakuten, Inc.](http://en.wikipedia.org/wiki/Rakuten)), with single collector receiving more than 300GB data per day (more than 328 million events per day, peak throughput is about 26K event per second).

 #### Contact